Can I Still get my Bonus After Being Terminated?

 - When an employer has clearly prohibited extra payments to terminated or resigned employees.

 - When bonuses were just introduced prior to the employee’s termination, so it was not always expected.

 - When performance criteria that entitled one to a bonus have not been satisfied.

 Seek Legal Assistance

-If you’ve been terminated and your employer will not pay your yearly bonus, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you’ve been terminated and your employer will not pay your yearly bonus, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.